CrunchyData/postgres-operator/docs/content/installation/other/ansible/installing-metrics.md

 {{% notice tip %}}
-Administrators can choose to install Grafana, Prometheus or both by configuring the `grafana_install` and `prometheus_install` variables in the inventory files.
+Administrators can choose to install Grafana, Prometheus or both by configuring the `grafana_install` and `prometheus_install` variables in the `values.yaml` file.
 {{% /notice %}}

 The following commands should be run in the directory where the Crunchy PostgreSQL Operator playbooks are located.
-See the `ansible` directory in the Crunchy PostgreSQL Operator project for the inventory file, main playbook and ansible roles.
+See the `ansible` directory in the Crunchy PostgreSQL Operator project for the inventory file, values file, main playbook and ansible roles.

 {{% notice tip %}}
 At this time the Crunchy PostgreSQL Operator Playbooks only support storage classes.